MicrosoftDocs/playfab-docs/playfab-docs/sdks/platforms/playstation.md

 | Unity          | Both an editor extension and stand-alone SDK for Unity3d. | [Unity SDK Overview](../unity3d/index.md) |
 | Legacy C++     | Our older cross-platform C++ SDK supports a simple REST-like interface with PlayFab across multiple platforms. | [Request Access](../../features/multiplayer/networking/request-access-for-sdks-samples.md) |

-## Getting Access to SDKs for Sony PlayStation;
+## Getting Access to SDKs for PS4™ and PS5®;

 Our PlayFab Services SDKs for Unreal and Unity are platform-agnostic.
 As such, they require no special access or permissions from PlayFab to utilize on any platform.

-To utilize our C/C++ or Legacy C++ SDKs on PlayStation, you must get middleware approval from Sony.
+To utilize our C/C++ or Legacy C++ SDKs on PS4™ and PS5®, you must confirm your developer status via DevNet.
 Once you have approval, we can grant access to the SDK.
 Learn more about this process here: [Request Access](../../features/multiplayer/networking/request-access-for-sdks-samples.md).

 "PlayStation" is a registered trademark or trademark of Sony Interactive Entertainment Inc.